Fancy Free (The Oak Ridge Boys album)

-Fancy Free is the fifth country studio album by the Oak Ridge Boys, released on March 26, 1981.
-It featured their biggest hit "Elvira".
-"Somewhere in the Night" was covered by Sawyer Brown in 1987 from their album of the same name.
-The title of the album was suggested by longtime Oak Ridge Boys personal assistant Charles Daunis, and he is thanked for this contribution in the liner notes.
+Fancy Free is the seventh album by the Oak Ridge Boys, released on March 26, 1981.
+It featured their biggest hit "Elvira", as well as the title track.
+"Somewhere in the Night" was covered by Sawyer Brown and "Dream Of Me" was covered by Vern Gosdin.

 The album is certified double platinum by the RIAA.
-It was also one of the first albums ever to achieve multi-platinum certification in the US, achieving the certification on October 12, 1984.
 It also became the band's first album to reach number one on the Billboard Top Country Albums chart.